Project Name: Deep Rock Tunnel

 NATURALLY VEGETATED RETAINING WALL SOLUTION

 The GEOWEB® Retaining Wall System was proposed as a green solution to provide natural vegetation that could reduce the environmental impact and satisfy Indiana Department of Environmental Management requirements.
 The green solution was observed as a self-mitigating impact on the stream, and also provided the levee embankment protection from scour and erosion.
 The GEOWEB system’s flexibility allows conformance to the creek’s geometry and the ability to support vegetation along the vertical river bank through its open-fascia cells.
 The GEOWEB walls can be designed as gravity wall structures or can incorporate geogrid earth reinforcement layers similar to mechanically stabilized earth (MSE) block walls.
 In this case, a gravity wall was built.
 The open cells of the front GEOWEB sections are filled with a blend of topsoil and #2 stone to achieve the desired base for vegetation as well as provide stability during larger storm events.

 Because of their light weight, the GEOWEB retaining walls maintain their structural integrity and can perform well in soft soil environments.
 Stormwater can infiltrate through the open fascia cells, making them a low environmental impact solution.

 A riverbank stabilization system with native vegetation proved to be an attractive solution and minimized environmental and permitting impacts.
 The GEOWEB system was accepted and construction began in August 2012.

 The GEOWEB retaining wall was constructed by a DOT erosion control contractor, Earth Images, which was unfamiliar with the GEOWEB wall system.
 The prime contractor, Summit Contracting, responsible for excavation and placement of the levee fill, was also unfamiliar with the wall system.
-D2 Land and Water worked closely with the engineers, contractors, and inspectors to ensure the installation was completed smoothly, efficiently, and to specification.
+The local material supplier worked closely with the engineers, contractors, and inspectors to ensure the installation was completed smoothly, efficiently, and to specification.